 Why Yahoo Messenger sucks:

-The last time I tried Ya-Whore Yahoo Messenger, it pissed me off because it installed a bunch of crap I didn't want it to, AND it would not uninstall itself completely when I asked it to.
+The last time I tried Ya-Whore Yahoo Messenger, it ticked me off because it installed a bunch of crap I didn't want it to, AND it would not uninstall itself completely when I asked it to.
 All I wanted when I installed it originally was the messenger.
 I didn't want mail, I didn't want that stupid Yahoo!
 Toolbar, I didn't want to install any "Yahoo Experience" stuff (a dismal one at best,) all I wanted was a messenger.

 Why AOL Instant Messenger sucks: